 2022 TikTok spend: $14.8M | CMO mentions shifts in strategy

 The company is working to “connect with a broader community” rather than solely focusing on reaching Gen-Z and millennials.
-Vans often works with Tony Hawke and hopes to reach Gen-X consumers rather than just his younger skateboarder fans by leaning heavily on inclusivity marketing with the mindset that Vans is for everyone.
-It’s TikTok spend increased sharply in July and August of 2022, and we expect spend could pick up heading into its peak buying period of Q2.
+Vans often works with Tony Hawk and hopes to reach Gen-X consumers rather than just his younger skateboarder fans by leaning heavily on inclusivity marketing with the mindset that Vans is for everyone.
+Its TikTok spend increased sharply in July and August of 2022, and we expect this TikTok advertiser could pick up again heading into its peak buying period of Q2.

 Vans will likely: